Approved Minutes For Meeting On March 20, 2012

 5. Reports

 K. Jones reported the constituency heads met immediately following last month's Council meeting: i) there was a fair amount of time spent discussing the Board of Trustees meeting, which did not take place; ii) the Chancellor mentioned the Governor's proposed 4.62-5% higher education appropriation cut.
 She also discussed the Student Services building, which is proceeding on schedule.
 K. Jones asked her about the dean of students position, and the Chancellor indicated that an interim would be put in place; a national search will be conducted in the fall when students are on campus; iii) GPSC discussed the approximately 60 grants that have been awarded to graduate students for professional development and travel.
-The Civil Service Council discussed their scholarship program and K. Jones reported on the Council's elections and the spring constituency meeting.
+The Civil Service Council discussed their scholarship program and K. Jones reported on the Council's elections and the spring constituency meeting.5.2 Board of Trustees

 P. Latch reported: i) SURS counselors will be on campus in April; ii) the new I- 9 form is now available on the HR website.
 The I9 form, according to the form itself, states: "Employers must complete Form I-9 to document verification of the identity and employment authorization of each new employee (both citizen and noncitizen) hired after November 6, 1986, to work in the United States."
 This form has been updated and is currently in use on SIUC campus; iii) workman compensation claims are now being administered through a third party, Tristar Risk Enterprise Management.
 Information can be found on the announcement page of the HR (http://www.hr.siu.edu/benefits/IWCC%20required%20notice.pdf).
 J. Geiger asked P. Latch if she knew anything regarding health benefits for next year.
-P. Latch responded that HR has not heard anything officially.
+P. Latch responded that HR has not heard anything officially.5.4 Representatives to University Committees

-5.4a Annitants Association - Pat Eckert
+5.4a Annitants Association - Pat Eckert5.5 Standing Committees

 J. Geiger (for P. Eckert) submitted and discussed her written report (included as appendix 1 to the minutes).
+5.4b Intercollegiate Athletics Advisory - John Massie

-J. Massie submitted and discussed his written report (included as appendix 2 to the minutes).
+J. Massie submitted and discussed his written report (included as appendix 2 to the minutes).5.4c Chancellor's Planning and Budget Advisory - No report.

 5.5a Executive Committee

 K. Jones reported the committee reviewed the minutes and finalized the agenda.
+5.5b Ad Hoc Elections Committee

 D. Castle reported the deadline for submitting nominations was March 13; however, that was extended to March 15.
 There are two candidates in the Academic Affairs sector (with two vacancies) and four candidates in the General sector (with one vacancy).
 The committee has been meeting by email, and the next thing they need to do is conduct the elections.
 D. Castle asked if last year's election was done by paper ballot or electronically.
 C. Sarao recalled that the ballot was done electronically through SIU Online.
 D. Castle indicated he has not yet arranged for the balloting, but he will keep the Council posted.
-The ballots should be ready for the constituency beginning March 27.
+The ballots should be ready for the constituency beginning March 27.5.5c Committee on Committees - No report.

 5.5d Constituency Relations

 V. Brooks Wallin reported that as a follow-up to the Staff Excellence Awards, she did some research on what awards the faculty receive.
 She indicated that the Women of Distinction and Staff Excellence Award recipients receive a certificate, $1250 and a $1000 professional development award.
 The faculty receive a certificate, a $2500 award and $1000 of "other than salaries" funds.
 There also seems to be a distinction between the professional development funds that have to be used on campus versus the other than salaries award.
 J. Geiger asked how many faculty awards are given.
 V. Brooks Wallin responded that there is the Scholar Excellence Award; the Teaching Excellence Award and the Early Career Faculty Excellence Award.
 There were three Women of Distinction awards and two Staff Excellence awards given.
 C. Sarao pointed out that a few years back, all the monetary awards were suspended.
 When they were brought back, they were inequitable.
-Before then, everyone received the same award amounts.
+Before then, everyone received the same award amounts.K.
+Jones asked if the committee is still working on a date for the spring constituency meeting.
+V. Brooks Wallin indicated the committee is meeting after the Council meeting to determine a date.
+They will also be discussing a speaker.

 5.5e Operating Paper - No report.